krakend/krakend-documentation/endpoints/static-proxy.md

         }
     }

-Inside the `strategy` key choose the strategy that fits your use case, and inside `data` you need to add the JSON object as it's returned.
+Inside the `strategy` key choose the strategy that fits your use case (one of `always`, `success`, `complete`, `errored`or `incomplete`), and inside `data` you need to add the JSON object as it's returned.

 # Static proxy example
-The following `/static` endpoint returns `{"foo": 42, "bar": "foobar"}` when the backend returned errors.
+The following `/static` endpoint returns `{"errored": {"foo": 42, "bar": "foobar"} }` when the backend returned errors.

+Notice two things in the example trying to avoid collisions.
+First, each backend uses a `group`, so when the backend works correctly, its response is inside a key "foo" or "bar".
+Using this strategy if "foo" and "bar" use the same keys there is no problem.

+Secondly, when one of the 2 backends fail, it creates a new group "oh-snap" (see `data`).

     "endpoints": [
             {